• Proposed

 Geographic range

-P. chloephorus has only been observed in Argentina and Mexico (GBIF.org, 2023), but given the distance between the two, a wider distribution in Central and South America is possible.
+It has only been observed in Argentina and Mexico (GBIF.org, 2023), but given the distance between the two, a wider distribution in Central and South America is likely.
 This is also suggested by one further GBIF record from Costa Rica, but it has only been identified until the genus level.

 Population and Trends

-P. chloephorus has been recorded in approximately 8 sites (GBIF.org, 2023; Bandala et al., 2004).
+Species has been recorded in approximately 8 sites (GBIF.org, 2023; Bandala et al., 2004).
 Given its wide area of potentially suitable habitat and relatively conspicuous fruitbodies, the small number of records suggests this may be an uncommon species, though this may also be caused by low search efforts.
-Following guidelines by Dahlberg and Mueller (2011) and assuming a x500 multiplier for unknown sites and that 2 mature individuals exist per site, population size is estimated at 8000 mature individuals.
+Population size is estimated at 16000 mature individuals following guidelines by Dahlberg and Mueller (2011), assuming a x500 multiplier for unknown sites, 2 functional individuals per site and 2 mature individuals per functional individual.

 Population Trend: Uncertain